 Pursuant to a securities lending agreement with BNY, the fund may lend securities to qualified institutions.
 It is the fund's policy that, at origination, all loans are secured by collateral of at least 102% of the value of U.S. securities loaned and 105% of the value of foreign securities loaned.
 Collateral equivalent to at least 100% of the market value of securities on loan is maintained at all times.
 Collateral is either in the form of cash, which can be invested in certain money market mutual funds managed by the Adviser, or U.S. Government and Agency securities.
 Any non-cash collateral received cannot be sold or re-pledged by the fund, except in the event of borrower default, and is not reflected in the Statement of Assets and Liabilities.
 The securities on loan, if any, are also disclosed in the fund's Statement of Investments.
 The fund is entitled to receive all dividends, interest and distributions on securities loaned, in addition to income earned as a result of the lending transaction.
 Should a borrower fail to return the securities in a timely manner, BNY is required to replace the securities for the benefit of the fund or credit the fund with the market value of the unreturned securities and is subrogated to the fund's rights against the borrower and the collateral.
 Additionally, the contractual maturity of security lending transactions are on an overnight and continuous basis.
-During the period ended March 31, 2025, BNY earned \$22 from the lending of the fund's portfolio securities, pursuant to the securities lending agreement.
+During the period ended June 30, 2025, BNY earned \$3,157 from the lending of the fund's portfolio securities, pursuant to the securities lending agreement.

 For financial reporting purposes, the fund elects not to offset assets and liabilities subject to a securities lending agreement, if any, in the Statement of Assets and Liabilities.
 Therefore, all qualifying transactions are presented on a gross basis in the Statement of Assets and Liabilities.
-As of March 31, 2025, fund had no securities on loan.
+As of June 30, 2025, the fund had securities lending and the impact of netting of assets and liabilities and the offsetting of collateral pledged or received, if any, based on contractual netting/set-off provisions in the securities lending agreement are detailed in the following table: